gayandsilva/ESP32-BLE-Barcode-Scanner/README.md

 - 🔋 Monitors battery voltage and reports status to connected BLE host
 - 🔌 Controls FET for low-power battery sensing
 - ✅ Compatible with Android, Windows, macOS, and other BLE-supported devices
-- 🛒 Designed for seamless integration with SmartPOS systems
+- 🛒 Designed for seamless integration with POS systems

 ---